movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 * Completed: add the three-way leaf-split fallback for a large middle item.
   The new item is isolated between the source leaf's valid prefix and suffix, and both new sibling pointers propagate atomically through available, splitting, or newly grown parents.
-Empty-node removal and root shrinking remain explicit.
+* Completed: remove empty nodes recursively and shrink one-child roots.
+  Transaction-owned blocks detached during deletion cancel their allocator and dirty-buffer ownership, while delayed references retain the committed block drops and cancel references to discarded COW blocks.

 These changes preserve public read-only behavior.
 The next layers should continue using the logical extent-buffer and transaction allocator APIs rather